keptn/lifecycle-toolkit/docs/content/en/docs/intro/usecase-orchestrate.md

   you learn how to standardize access to the observability data for your cluster.

-If you are installing the Keptn Lifecycle Toolkit on an existing cluster or in a local cluster you are creating for this exercise and did not previously set up your cluster for the [Standardize observability](usecase-observability.md) exercise,
+If you are installing Keptn on an existing cluster or in a local cluster you are creating for this exercise and did not previously set up your cluster for the [Standardize observability](usecase-observability.md) exercise,